-4.2.4 Estimating the supply response of the regional programming models degrees of freedom or reduce second or higher moments of estimated parameters.
+4.2.4 Estimating the supply response of the regional programming models programming models.
+Both may or may not require a priori information to overcome missing degrees of freedom or reduce second or higher moments of estimated parameters.
 The duality based system estimation approach has the advantage to be well established.
 Less data are required for the estimation, typically prices and premiums and production quantities.
 That may be seen as advantage to reduce the amount of more or less constructed information entering the estimation, as input coefficients.
 However, the calibration process is cumbersome, and the resulting elasticities in simulation experiments will differ from the results of the econometric analysis.